 Furthermore, expats want to be confident that cover for Covid related illnesses are included in their employer healthcare package.
-And almost a quarter (23%) of respondents claim that this cover to be the most important inclusion.
+And almost a quarter (23%) of respondents claim that this cover is the most important inclusion.

 ‘Covid has had a notable influence on people’s attitudes towards healthcare packages and their intrinsic value.
 Now might be an opportunity for employers to review their offer to ensure it meets the expectations of expat talent in a changing environment in time for when more international business hubs open up to travellers,’ commented Damian Lenihan, executive director operations & distribution Europe, Aetna International.